renatoaraujo/form3-account-api-client/README.md

 I decided to play around with GitHub Actions a bit so that I could provide a simple pipeline, but I just added one job for unit tests and setup the badge to add in this README file.

-In a real life scenario I would probably add some support for the integration tests, together with an automatic semver release based in the release tags.
+In a real life scenario I would probably add some support for the integration tests, code quality and an automatic semver release based in the git tags.

 I will probably do it in the future for a learning experience, still in this repository.